CNC

 address: 10.10.10.11 / 255.0.0.0

-To get rid of the stupid lock you up message
+To get rid of that stupid lock you out message

 sudo su